KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession10/project/part_3a_adding_data_to_our_template.md

   1. In Atom, open the *src/app/quiz/quiz.component.ts* file & below the `import` statment at the top, type: `import {} from './quiz.model';`

   2. Place your cursor in the middle of the curly braces `{}`.
 And type `A`.
-Atom should give you an autocomplete suggestion of `Answer`.
+Atom should give you an autocomplete suggestion of `class Answer`.
 [Hit tab or enter/return key for it to autocomplete `Answer` for you.]

   3. Add a comma after `Answer` & repeat the process by typing `Q` [for Question].